 It’s not worth talking much about the partnership model, as most millennial lawyers are not interested in working 70-hour weeks for the opportunity to invest in a law firm in 15 years.

-Younger lawyers want work-live balance and to be in control of their future.
-Many lawyers are willing to work from home, and to work with several different law firms at the same time as a contractor.
+Younger lawyers want work-life balance and to be in control of their future.
+Many lawyers are willing to work from home and to work with several different law firms at the same time as a contractor.

 There’s a lot of money to be made for law firms that can truly offer a different experience to the customer.
 Just like in any industry, the company that can make improvements in the industry is well-suited for growth.

-And right now, law is a very inefficient industry, which could really use the benefit of technology.
+And right now, legal services are a very inefficient industry, which could really use the benefit of technology.
 But these things cost money and law firms are in a very challenging place to raise money.

-Besides the partnership model, the other way for law firms to raise money is for the managing partners or CEOs to borrow money personally from the bank.
-That’s a lot of risk, and certainly not one that risk adverse lawyers would be willing to take.
+Besides the partnership model, the other way for law firms to raise money is for managing partners or CEOs to borrow money personally from the bank.
+That’s a lot of risks, and certainly, not one that risk-averse lawyers would be willing to take.

-A company needs to be able to raise $50m+ to build out technology, marketing and education campaigns, to build out internal structures, and to build out the team.
+A company needs to be able to raise $50m+ to build out the technology, marketing, and education campaigns, to build out internal structures, and to build out the team.

 You also need to have a little cushion for when things don’t go exactly as you planned, which always happens in business, regardless of how much you plan and how smart you are.